sebastian-axell/in-memory-calc/README.md

 Invalid inputs are not evaluated but printed to the console.

 **Note:** circular referencing is enabled meaning a given register can be used in operation with itself like so : _a_ add _a_.
-If the value of _a_ cannot be resolved an error message will be displayed.
+However this is only possible if a has previously been determined.
 ### Assumptions
+Values are determined in a ground-up manner.
+Meaning it is first determined and then subsequent commands involving it are evaluated.

 If the value of a register cannot be resolved, an error message is displayed.
 However, the operations for that register is not cleared.
 This is in case the user adds the required inputs later on.
 If you want to clear a register of